epiverse-trace/tutorials-middle/instructors/practical-delays.md

   - The results in the tables correspond to the latest available date under analysis.
-  - The `Expected change in reports` categories (e.g., `Stable` or `likely decreasing`) describe the expected change in daily cases based on the posterior probability that Rt \< 1.
+  - The `Expected change in reports` categories (e.g., `Stable` or `Likely decreasing`) describe the expected change in daily cases based on the posterior probability that Rt \< 1.
 Find the tutorial table at:
     <https://epiverse-trace.github.io/tutorials-middle/quantify-transmissibility.html#expected-change-in-reports>